Onur-Morkoc/Onur-Morkoc/README.md

 <img align="right" src="https://katiponline.com/klavye-oyunlari/rekor.gif" height="90%" style="border-radius:10px" />

 <p>
 Hello, I'm Onur Morkoc.
-My deep passion for the world of software development began with a specific focus on web and application development.My enthusiasm for tackling complexities and transforming creative ideas into functional solutions drives me to become a better software developer every day.
+My deep passion for the world of software development began with a specific focus on web and application development.
+My enthusiasm for tackling complexities and transforming creative ideas into functional solutions drives me to become a better software developer every day.

 Bringing projects to life and making a real-world impact is a top priority for me.
 In each project, I strive to identify problems, develop strategic approaches, and utilize the power of technology to create value for users.
 </p>